 I first had an image in my mind of this lone figure walking around Mexico City, silent and absorbed in a world of his own.
 I wanted to follow him.
-What happened to him or her?
-What is his or her story?
+What happened to him?
+What is his story?
 I thought too about how we learn someone's story-it doesn't come all at once but in fragments and over time.
-I wanted readers to see Austin through the fragments of his lived experiences and how they have affected his current state.
-So the novel isn't linear and straightforward.
-I would present him one way in Mexico City, 1948, as older, broken, and a little lost, and another way as a young Russian immigrant in the United States, filled with hope and pride and ambition.
+I wanted readers to see Austin through his lived experiences and how they have affected his current state.

+The novel isn't linear and straightforward; I presented him one way in Mexico City, 1948, as older and broken, and a little lost, and another way as a young Russian immigrant in the United States, filled with hope and pride and ambition.
 I wanted to follow him throughout his travels and hardships, eventually allowing the reader to piece together his life and come to understand why he ends up the way that he does.
-As the novel also deals with a family that has been torn apart, my aim was for this fragmented structure to underscore and mirror the disparate life of a refugee family.
-I wanted the reader to get a sense of dislocation and loss and to empathize with Austin's experience and the family's journey and separation.
+As the novel also deals with a family that has been torn apart, my aim was for this structure to underscore and mirror the disparate life of a refugee family.